Clemente90/Search-algorithms/README.md

 # Search-algorithms
-IPython Notebook for learning/experimenting with search.
+A personnal IPython Notebook for learning/experimenting with search.
+Also a means to learn Git & GitHub.